EUROPE MARKETS: European Stocks Track Wall Street Lower, As Bond Selloff Prompts Caution

 ADVERTISEMENT

-The pound rebounded after falling below $1.40 earlier in the session on concerns about the Brexit negotiations.
+The pound fell below $1.40 earlier in the session on concerns about the Brexit negotiations.
 A leaked U.K. government analysis paper (http://www.marketwatch.com/story/uk-governments-own-analysis-shows-widespread-damage-from-brexit-2018-01-30) revealed that the country's economy would suffer widespread damage no matter what trade deal the U.K. agreed on its exit from the European Union.

 What is driving the market?